nmelgar/python_cheat_sheet/README.md

 Use this repo as cheat sheet to learn and apply Python concepts.

 ***
 <p>Changes are being made to improve it.
-You can review the Google Sheet file [here](https://docs.google.com/spreadsheets/d/15OsctDhIXPZQIy7XZf5fmtCWbniwCRHD3kmmxfda_sE/edit?usp=sharing){:target="_blank"}.
+You can review the google sheet file <a target="_blank" href="https://docs.google.com/spreadsheets/d/15OsctDhIXPZQIy7XZf5fmtCWbniwCRHD3kmmxfda_sE/edit?usp=sharing">here</a>.
 Feel free to contact me with suggestions.</p>

 ***
 ## Elements covered in this cheat sheet